 In addition to his annual performance bonus, as long as Mr. Barkus is employed on the last day of each fiscal year, he will receive a bonus of \$100,000 beginning with the 2006 fiscal year and ending with the 2011 fiscal year.
 Such bonus was agreed to in June of 2006, as a means of allowing Mr. Barkus the opportunity to receive compensation he would have otherwise lost because the exercise price of his options was higher than originally intended under the terms of his employment agreement.
 In particular, Mr. Barkus was to receive his options on the date of the first board of directors meeting following his start date with us, which would have been in January 2006.
-Mr. Barkus accepted employment and the number of options with the expectation that such an option grant would have a certain value.
+Mr. Barkus scepted employment and the number of options with the expectation that such an option grant would have a certain value.
 However, such grant was delayed by the board of directors until April 2006.
-Between such dates, the board of directors, based on all known facts and circumstances, determined that the fair market value of our stock had increased, and correspondingly the exercise price of his options also increased.
-This increase in the exercise price diminished the ultimate value of the option grant.
+Between such dates, the board of directors, based on all known facts and circumstances, determined that the fair market value of our stock had increased, and correspondingly the exercise price of his option grant.
 As a result, the board of directors elected to provide the bonus as a means of providing Mr. Barkus with potential total compensation on the level anticipated at the time of his employment agreement.